 Supporting cells, basal cells and olfactory cells

 Resting on the basal lamina of the olfactory epithelium, basal cells are stem cells capable of division and differentiation into either supporting or olfactory cells.
-The constant divisions of the basal cells leads to the olfactory epithelium being replaced every 2–4 weeks.
+The constant divisions of the basal cells lead to the olfactory epithelium being replaced every 2–4 weeks.

-The olfactory pathway – Tractus olfactorius
+The olfactory pathway – tractus olfactorius

 The olfactory bulb is located in the paleocortex and consists of many olfactory projection fields.
-Information is sent from here to the neocortex and the cortex praepiriformis as well as to the limbic system.
-From the limbic system it is sent to the nuclei areas of the hypothalamus and the formatio reticularis.
+Information is sent from here to the neocortex and the cortex praepiriformis, as well as to the limbic system.
+From the limbic system, it is sent to the nuclei areas of the hypothalamus and the formatio reticularis.

 The Sense of Taste

 Taste is perceived via the tongue, on which the appropriate structures are located.
 There are 3 different types of taste papillae: